cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 - String prefix max length: 256 chars
 - String postfix max length: 128 chars

-For an unlimited number of values, consider using the `InMap` or `NotInMap` operators which store values in a BPF map.
+For larger sets of values, consider using the `InMap` or `NotInMap` operators which store values in a BPF map.
+These are limited only by the amount of available memory.

+{{< caution >}}
+The `InMap` and `NotInMap` operators also support the range notation described for the `InRange` operator.
+However, using range notation with `InMap` or `NotInMap` consumes more memory, because each value in the range is added individually to the map.
+For large ranges, prefer the `InRange` operator instead.
+{{< /caution >}}

 ## Return Actions filter